SQL Server stored procedure if exists update else insert

 Let’s start with a basic example related to profile data.

-• Generally, when we make a profile at any online website, we use our email address to create a profile.
-And we can only use one email id for one profile creation.
+• Generally, when we make a profile on any online website, we use our email address to create a profile.
+We can only use one email ID for one profile creation.

-• So, in the first example, we will create a stored procedure in sql server that will check the existence of a profile.
+• So, in the first example, we will create a stored procedure in the SQL server that checks the existence of a profile.

-• And if the profile already exists then, it will update the profile data using email, else it will insert the record in the profile table.
+• If the profile already exists, then it will update the profile data using email; otherwise, it will insert the record in the profile table.

-For this demonstration, we are using the following profile table as shown in the image below.
+For this demonstration, we use the following profile table, as shown in the image below.

 Sample profile table in SQL Server

-Now, we are going to create a SQL stored procedure that will check the existence of a record based upon email id.
-And it will run an update query if the email already exists in the table.
+Now, we are going to create a SQL stored procedure that will check the existence of a record based on email ID.
+And it will run an update query if the email exists in the table.

-And if the email is unique then, it will run an insert query to add the record to the table.
+If the email is unique, then it will run an insert query to add the record to the table.
 The complete script of the stored procedure is given below.

 CREATE PROCEDURE usp_InsertProfileData